-The Little Colorado River Valley Farms Regional Plan is rooted in family community experience irrigating crops of corn, melons, beans, squash, chile and potatoes in the LCR Valley.
-Previous generations of Navajo people in Cameron, Canyon, Leupp, Sandsprings, Tolani Lake and Tsidid To, prayed and envisioned and gave their hearts and teachings to restore the entire length of the LCR and its tributaries.
+The Little Colorado River Valley Farms Regional Plan is rooted in generations of family and community experience irrigating crops of corn, melons, beans, squash, chile and potatoes in the LCR Valley.
+Previous generations of Navajo people in Cameron, Coalmine Canyon, Leupp, Sandsprings, Tolani Lake and Tsidid To, prayed and envisioned and gave their hearts and teachings to restore the entire length of the LCR and its tributaries.